Computer Overview

 Consider Ergonomics as a fundamental element in your workflow.
 The goal should be to determine and establish a working environment that promotes safety and increases productivity.

-Up to main Computer Page
+Up to Computer

 On to Performance